Tavernari/SwiftCuckoo/README.md

 *Instructions on how to install and set up the project will go here.*

+## Platforms

+- macOS 10.15+
+- iOS 13.0+

+These are the minimum platform versions required to run SwiftCuckoo.

 ## Usage

 *Instructions on how to use the tool will go here, including examples and code snippets if necessary.*